bhauman/bhauman.github.com/drafts/devcards.md

 combination that continually reloads compiled code into the browser as you change your ClojureScript sources.

-## Developing 2048 with Devcards
+## Developing with Devcards

-If you are curious about how this looks in reality I have made a video in which I develop the [2048][2048] game with the assistance of Devcards.
+If you are curious about how this looks in reality, check out the demonstration video.
-It's a long video but there is no other way to communicate the how amazing it is to interactively develop with the assistance of Devcards.

 <div class="video-container">
 <iframe src="//player.vimeo.com/video/97078905?byline=0&amp;portrait=0" width="620" height="348" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>